 KILLER NASHVILLE’S FEATURED BOOKS

-- Clay Stafford is an Author / filmmaker (www.ClayStafford.com), business owner (www.AmericanBlackguard.com), and founder of Killer Nashville (www.KillerNashville.com) with over 1.5 million copies of his own books in print in over 14 languages.
+- Clay Stafford is an author / filmmaker (www.ClayStafford.com) and founder of Killer Nashville (www.KillerNashville.com).
+As a writer himself, he has over 1.5 million copies of his own books in print in over 14 languages.
 Stafford’s latest projects are the feature documentary “One of the Miracles” (www.OneOfTheMiracles.com) and the music CD “XO” (www.JefferyDeaverXOMusic.com).
-Publishers Weekly has named Stafford one of the top 10 Nashville literary leaders playing “an essential role in defining which books become bestsellers” not only in middle-Tennessee, but also extending “beyond the city limits and into the nation’s book culture.”
+A champion of writers, Publishers Weekly has identified Stafford as playing “an essential role in defining which books become bestsellers” throughout “the nation’s book culture.”
 (PW 6/10/13)

 Buy the book from the Killer Nashville Bookstore and help support a new generation of writers and readers.

 Remember that these books are listed at a discount through Amazon.
 You also don’t have to purchase the version that is featured here.
 Many of these books are available in multiple formats: e–book, hardcover, softcover, and audio.
 Enjoy!